#360Mentor is a continuation of the #40DayMentor series. In this episode, Robert Kabushenga (RK) speaks to Lucy Mbabazi (LM) on a Cashless Africa.

 LM: Imagine if every business you know had that.

 RK: I was told of a story in Kenya of someone who grows macadamia.
 Farmers used to sell their macadamia and wait for payments later on.
-This young man secured a long and bought wifi enabled weighing scales.
+This young man secured a long and bought Wi-Fi-enabled weighing scales.
 He then went with scales to buy macadamia.
 A farmer would come, weigh his macadamia and the price agreed.
 The weighing scale would convert the weight into money and send the message to the bank.
-And the ban would send mpesa to the farmer instantly.
+And the bank would send Mpesa to the farmer instantly.

 LM: Imagine that!

-Lm: the ripple effects of digital payments have been so huge that you look supi when you try to pay by cash.
-All they say is “mpesa me”. looking at the growth of Safaricom, it changed their books in terms of calls and data.
-And I think mobile money was one of an accidental innovations.
+Lm: The ripple effects of digital payments have been so huge that you look stupid when you try to pay by cash.
+All they say is “Mpesa me”. looking at the growth of Safaricom, it changed its books in terms of calls and data.
+And I think mobile money was one of the accidental innovations.

 Now, there are more money merchants than there are agents because withdrawing money is a loss for you.